jjwall/jjwall.github.io/writings/poems/2025/dragon-manna.md

 The Truth is this: inside each and every one of us there is a Dragon needing to be tamed & tussled with.
 Jacob wrestled with God, showing us The Way.

-Most forsake this Divine Calling, leaving it to the next heir to the Throne, but for those of us who face & conquer the Dragon within - welcome to Paradise my Kings, Queens, Princes, Princesses, Shaman, and Prophets.
+Most forsake this Divine Calling, leaving it to the next heir to the Throne, but for those of us who face & conquer the Dragon within - welcome to Paradise my Kings, Queens, Princes, Princesses, Shaman, Magicians, and Prophets.

 This is your Kingdom now.